 – I call it Tiramizucca, because pumpkin for me has always been a dessert.
 A Tiramisu made with pumpkin (zucca in Italian).
 I don’t like very sweet desserts anyway, Massimo admits as he serves us this off-menu item.

 Next up is the dish we’ve all been waiting for: Oops!
 I dropped the lemon tart.
 Perhaps Massimo Bottura’s foremost signature dish.
 Said to have been invented by chance, when the sous chef accidentally dropped the lemon tart on a plate at the pass.
 Today, it symbolizes the perfection of imperfection.
-Later on, Hedda and I would also get to try the remake of this famous dish at In Situ restaurant in San Francisco.
+Later on, I also tried the remake of this famous dish at In Situ restaurant in San Francisco.
 It was impressively accurate.

 As the meal comes to an end, we are beyond full, and happy to have met the owner and chef patron himself.
 We ask to see Massimo one more time to say goodbye, but we are told he has already left to get some sleep.
 Apparently, a flight to Japan awaits him the next day.
 I can’t help to ponder how the experience would have been without the busy creative mastermind present.
 I even had an hour extra with him that regular guests don’t get.
 To me, that conversation explained most of the dishes, which were not presented nearly as thoroughly during the meal.
 That is perhaps the biggest weakness of a dinner at Osteria Francescana.
 The histories and memories of each dish, the artistic inspiration, and storytelling are all so closely linked to its creator, that when he’s gone – so is the magic.